Courts, the Law, and LGBT Rights in Asia

 Even in cases in which courts demand reform more aggressively, there is the risk that other branches of government will resist compliance with the courts’ orders.
 Two landmark opinions from South Asia illustrate this point.
 The Indian Supreme Court’s NALSA (2014) decision ordered sweeping reforms related to gender identity, but years have passed and little reform has been implemented (Jyoti, 2017).
 Similarly, in 2007, the Supreme Court of Nepal ordered the government of Nepal to take various steps to address discrimination against LGBTI persons and allow individuals to be recognized as a third sex.
 Implementation has, however, been slow.
 It was not until 2011 that Nepal’s census included a category for the third sex (Knight, 2015).

 These examples are reminders that the power of courts is limited.
 Courts play an important—sometimes leading—role in galvanizing reforms to protect LGBT rights, but reforms often require cooperation from other branches of government.
 Elected officials may resist cooperating, especially if public opinion does not support LGBT rights.
 Still, even when cooperation is lacking, judicial recognition of LGBT rights can serve an expressive function, what some may call “discursive justice” that amplifies the dignity of LGBT communities (cf. Webster, 2017).
 Sometimes there are even silver linings to losing in court.
 Commentators have explained that activists can “win through losing” (e.g., NeJaime, 2011).
 Even when there is a defeat in court, well-publicized litigation can thrust an issue into the public square and stimulate public education and discourse in important ways.
 A loss in court can also inspire greater LGBT mobilization fueled by discontent.
-In this vein, Chua and Hor (2016) have observed that LGBT rights activism in Singapore and other parts of Asia have “persisted and grown in spite of and perhaps because of the intransigence” among these jurisdictions’ courts and legislatures (p.
+In this vein, Chua and Hor (2016) have observed that LGBT rights activism in Singapore and other parts of Asia has “persisted and grown in spite of and perhaps because of the intransigence” among these jurisdictions’ courts and legislatures (p.
 7, emphasis added).

 - Advisory Opinion OC-24/17, Inter-American Court of Human Rights (Ser.
 A) No. 24 (2017).